 Trim your dog's claws regularly

-Keeping your dog’s nails trimmed is important.
+Keeping your dog's nails trimmed is important.
 Schedule it into your diary if you are likely to forget.
 Make a foot inspection part of your usual health routine with your dog.
-Apart from the pain of long nails, your dog could get infections, broken nails, ingrown nails and other painful conditions.
+Apart from the pain of long nails, your dog could get infections, broken or ingrown nails and other painful conditions.
 So with just a little bit of effort and know how, you can keep your dogs feet in tip top condition.

 © D for Dog www.dfordog.co.uk